Mission Sudarshan Chakra

 Mission Sudarshan Chakra is an Indian defence initiative to develop an interlocked, multi-layered, all-encompassing, AI-enabled networked architecture that combines enhanced monitoring, cyber protection, and physical defense to protect Indian population and infrastructure against terrorist attacks, military strikes, and other high value threats.
 The idea behind the defense barrier is similar to the Iron Dome of Israel and the Golden Dome of the United States.
 The Defence Research and Development Organisation is the main entity spearheading the project.

-The system will function as a sword, as well as a shield.
 The programme's goal is to establish a national multi-domain offensive and defensive security umbrella.
 It is to facilitate quick, accurate, and effective defense response against multi-vector threats such as ballistic missiles, hypersonic platforms, fighter aircraft, loitering munitions, swarm drones etc.

 History

 The Prime Minister of India, Narendra Modi, unveiled Mission Sudarshan Chakra from Red Fort on August 15, 2025 during his Independence Day speech.
 The Sudarshan Chakra architecture will be expanded by 2035, and the programme will involve strengthening and modernizing existing defence system in the Indian military arsenal.
 The name was inspired by Krishna's divine weapon, Sudarshana Chakra.
 Under the Atmanirbhar Bharat policy, the research and development of the entire system architecture and manufacturing of the components will be done in India.
 Sudarshan Chakra will have the ability to execute precise counterstrikes, and incorporate anti-cyber warfare capabilities.
 In cooperation with the Indian military and private sector businesses, Mission Sudarshan Chakra will entail cooperation between defense research organizations and civilian research laboratories.

 The Chinese cyber attacks after 2020–2021 China–India skirmishes, 2025 Pahalgam attack, 2025 India–Pakistan conflict, drone and missile attacks targeting the Golden Temple, nuclear threat from Chief of the Army Staff of Pakistan General Asim Munir on Indian civilian infrastructure, and announcement of Army Rocket Force by Prime Minister of Pakistan Shehbaz Sharif, demonstrated the necessity for a complete defense system for India's national security.
 Extensive coastline and hostile neighbors necessitated concurrent protection and surveillance.
 India's expanding economy raised the threats on financial hotspots, technology hubs, and industrial corridors.
 Mission Sudarshan Chakra became a vital tool for the survival of the country as a result of the confluence of security threats.